quii/learn-go-with-tests/io.md

 }
 ```

 Run the tests and they should be passing!
-That was a fair amount of changes but now it feels like we have our interface definition complete and it should be very easy to add new tests from now.
+There were a fair amount of changes but now it feels like we have our interface definition complete and it should be very easy to add new tests from now.

 Let's get the first iteration of recording a win for an existing player